Using the Quality Improvement Framework

 - East Lothian Health and Social Care Partnership used the framework to assist service delivery.
 Read their case study: Using the Quality Improvement Framework for Dementia Post-Diagnostic Support to assist service delivery in East Lothian.

 For more information on some of these examples, view our film above.

 Testing the feasibility and usability of a post-diagnostic support single quality question

-Our summary Testing the feasibility and usability of a post-diagnostic support single quality question sets out the key findings from a test to ask people with dementia and carers a single quality question to provide important national information about how helpful post-diagnostic support has been to them.
+This summary sets out the key findings from a test to ask people with dementia and carers a single quality question to provide important national information about how helpful post-diagnostic support has been to them.
+Read the testing the feasibility and usability of a post-diagnostic support single quality question summary.

 We produced the single quality question in collaboration with Alzheimer Scotland, Inverclyde Health and Social Care Partnership and Inverclyde Dementia Reference Group.
 The aim of the test project was to:

 assess the feasibility and usability of a single quality question to establish the experience of the service and the difference it has made to the individual